 The general regulations of the Examination Regulations state that all students should apply for Confirmation of Status within nine terms of their admission as a graduate student.
-However, in this Department students are highly recommended under the subject specific regulations to apply for Confirmation of Status Week 6 of the sixth term for those not undertaking substantial fieldwork, or by Week 6 of the seventh term for those doing fieldwork in their second year.
+However, in this Department students are highly recommended under the subject specific regulations to apply for Confirmation of Status Week 6 of the twelfth term (fourth year) for those not undertaking substantial fieldwork, or by Week 6 of the thirteenth term (fifth year) for those doing fieldwork in their second year.